jweissman/orsino/docs/mm.md

 - **Cursed Fate** (Vulnerable to radiant damage)<br/>100% vulnerability to Radiant, degrade Save versus Magic by 2, degrade all rolls by 1<br/>

 ### Nightmare
-_Nightmare is a Guardian Beast from the wilderness, 54 years old.
-They are of average build with no hair, dark eyes and an unreadable disposition._
+_Nightmare is a Wandering Beast from the wilderness, 61 years old.
+They are of average build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|